PREVENT / PREPARE / RESPOND / RESTORE

 Marine Protected Areas at home and abroad – post-spill monitoring

-Paula Daglish – Senior Marine Advisor, JNCC
+Paula Daglish, Senior Marine Advisor, JNCC

 Post-spill monitoring and impact assessment in mangrove and coral reef environments

-Dr Abigail Renegar, NOVA Southeastern University
+Dr Abigail Renegar, Research Scientist, NOVA Southeastern University

 Post-spill monitoring in Polar Environments